SETAP-2NDYEAR/flashcards_documentation/docs/source/quizpage.rst

+Certainly!
+Here's the revised version for better readability on GitHub:

+### Quiz Page Functionality

+1. **Initial Page Layout**:
-The quiz page emerges with a placeholder for a question fetched from the backend.
-Positioned at the top of the page, this placeholder text sets the stage for interaction.
-Below, at the page's bottom, rests the 'Show Card' button and an 'Edit' button.
+   - The quiz page displays a placeholder for a question fetched from the backend, positioned at the top of the page.
+   - This placeholder text serves as the focal point for user interaction.

+2. **Buttons Placement**:
+   - Positioned at the bottom of the page are the 'Show Card' button and an 'Edit' button, allowing for further actions.

+3. **Revealing Answer**:
-Upon clicking the 'Show Card' button, the answer to the question is revealed, centered on the page.
-Following this reveal, four buttons appear horizontally, occupying the same space.
-These buttons are labeled 'Again', 'Hard', 'Good', and 'Easy'.
+   - Upon clicking the 'Show Card' button, the answer to the question is revealed, presented at the center of the page.

+4. **Difficulty Buttons**:
+   - After revealing the answer, four buttons labeled 'Again', 'Hard', 'Good', and 'Easy' appear horizontally, occupying the same space.

+5. **Button Functionality**:
-Understanding the functionality of these buttons hinges on the user's journey to the quiz page.
-For instance, if a user lands on the page to view a single card, pressing 'Again' will re-display the card's front text.
-Alternatively, if the user arrived through a different path, such as selecting a deck or filtering cards by difficulty, pressing any difficulty button updates the card's difficulty field in the database.
-Subsequently, the user is redirected back to the main deck viewer page.
+   - The functionality of these buttons varies based on the user's journey to the quiz page.
+   - If a user arrives to view a single card, pressing 'Again' will re-display the card's front text.
+   - For users arriving through different paths, such as selecting a deck or filtering cards by difficulty, pressing any difficulty button updates the card's difficulty field in the database.
+   - Subsequently, the user is redirected back to the main deck viewer page.

+6. **Dynamic Adaptation**:
-Consider a scenario where a user navigates to the quiz page by selecting 'new' cards.
-In this case, pressing the difficulty buttons will cycle through all 'new' cards in the deck until reaching the end.
-Then, the user is redirected to the deck viewer.
+   - Consider a scenario where a user navigates to the quiz page by selecting 'new' cards.
+   - In this case, pressing the difficulty buttons will cycle through all 'new' cards in the deck until reaching the end.
+   - After completion, the user is seamlessly redirected to the deck viewer.

-Thus, the functionality of the difficulty buttons adapts dynamically, providing a seamless experience tailored to the user's interaction with the app.
+By dynamically adapting to the user's interaction with the app, the functionality of the difficulty buttons ensures a tailored and intuitive experience.